Bergamascos are excellent problem solvers; they were bred to be independent as they work alongside their nomadic shepherd owners.

 A-Z Animals feels the best dog food for Bergamascos is Wellness CORE Digestive Health Dry Dog Food with Wholesome Grains, Real Meat & Brown Rice, Sensitive Stomach Dog Food.

 To keep a happy digestive system, this probiotic-coated kibble includes digestive enzymes, prebiotic fiber, and healthy grains.
 Additionally, the fish ingredients are excellent sources of chondroitin and glucosamine to keep the joints mobile for many years.

-Wellness CORE Digestive Health wholesome grains dog food is available on amazon.
+Wellness CORE Digestive Health wholesome grains dog food is available on Chewy and Amazon.

 Maintenance and Grooming

 Bergamascos have a very unique coat, which despite appearances is easy to maintain.
 The coat of a puppy starts off quite soft, but once the puppy is about one, their hair will become much coarser and fuzzier, almost like goat wool.
 Owners will need to ‘rip’ the hair into mats, like dreadlocks.
 This only needs to be done this one time and will only take a few hours of time.
 For the next six months, take care to check and confirm that the mats are still separate, but after six months have passed, even this step won’t be necessary.

 After this time, grooming is extremely barely necessary.
 The coat will remain clean, and the dog will be able to simply shake off any debris that lands in the coat.
 While you may be tempted to shave your Bergamasco, these dogs are not meant to be without dreads.
 The dreads serve an important purpose in helping the dog regulate its temperature.
 Without dreads, they would not be able to do this well.

 A Bergamasco should be bathed between one and three times each year.
 Their teeth should also be brushed regularly, and their ears should be kept clean.
 You should also trim your pet’s nails to keep them from getting too long.